 Therapeutic approach matters too.
 Common modalities you'll see listed include:

 Your therapist should make you feel seen.
-Not just as a diagnosis or a presenting concern, but as a full person with a cultural background, a community, and an identity.
+Not just as a diagnosis or a presenting concern, but as a full person with a cultural background, a community, an identity.
 Especially in a city as layered as Los Angeles, finding someone who understands your lived experience matters.

 Look for language on a therapist's profile around cultural responsiveness, identity-affirming care, or experience working with your specific community.
 And don't be afraid to ask directly in a consultation.